Difference Between Certification and Licensure

 What is Certification?

-Certifications are accreditations deserved by a person to display their proficiency to achieve a specific task.
-The certification is a document issued after the specified criteria, training, or education competency gets accomplished.
+Certifications are accreditations deserved by a person to display their proficiency in achieving a specific task.
+The certification is issued after the specified criteria, training, or education competency is accomplished.

-It gets published by a nongovernment or a private organization generally recognized by the government.
+It gets published by a nongovernment or a private organization recognized by the government.

 Benefits of certification: